 - A) Early containerships.
 The first generation of containerships was composed of modified bulk vessels or tankers that could transport up to 1,000 TEUs.
 The first containership, the “Ideal-X” was a converted World War II T2 tanker.
 At the beginning of the 1960s, the container was an untested transport technology and reconverting existing ships proved to be of lower costs and less risky.
 These ships were carrying onboard cranes since most port terminals were not equipped to handle containers.
 They were also relatively slow, with speeds of about 18 to 20 knots, and could only carry containers on the converted decks and not in their bellyhold.
 Once the container began to be massively adopted at the beginning of the 1970s, the construction of the first fully cellular containerships (FCC; second generation) entirely dedicated to handling containers started.
 The first cellular containerships, called the C7 class, were introduced in 1968.
 All containerships are composed of cells lodging containers in stacks of different heights depending on the ship’s capacity.
 Cellular containership also offers the advantage of using the whole ship to stack containers, including below deck.
 Usually, an extra of two containers in width can be carried above deck than below deck.
 Cranes were removed from the ship design so that more containers could be carried (cranes remain today on some specialized containerships).
 The ability of ports to handle cellular containerships ceased to be a major concern with the setting of specialized container terminals worldwide.
 Cellular containerships were also much faster with speeds of 20-24 knots, which would become the speed of reference in containerized shipping.

 - B) Panamax.
-During the 1980s, economies of scale rapidly pushed for the construction of larger containerships; the larger the number of containers being carried the lower the costs per TEU.
-The process became a virtuous circle, compounding larger volumes and lower costs, which significantly helped the diffusion of the container.
+During the 1980s, economies of scale rapidly pushed for the construction of larger containerships.
+The larger the number of containers being carried the lower the costs per TEU.
+The process became a virtuous circle, compounding larger volumes and lower costs, which significantly helped the diffusion of the container and its use for international trade.
 The size limit of the Panama Canal, which came to be known as the Panamax standard, was achieved in 1985 with a capacity of about 4,000 TEUs.
 Once this limit was achieved, a decade passed before a new generation of larger containerships was designed.
-Simultaneously, Panamax container ship designs were evolving to take maximum advantage of the canal’s limitation in beam (Panamax Max).
+Simultaneously, Panamax container ship designs were evolving to take maximum advantage of the canal’s limitation in beam.
+These ships came to be known as Panamax Max.
 The original dimensions of the Panama Canal, built by the US Army Corps of Engineers, are similar to the dimensions of the US Inland Waterways locks, resulting in narrow and long ship design.